 That being said, iron occurs naturally in some drinking water sources but if your water has so much iron that it’s become discolored, we don’t recommend drinking it, cooking with it or bathing in it.

-What Rust In Your Pipes Means For Your Home
+What Does Rust In Your Pipes Mean For Your Home?

 To put it simply, you do not want rust inside your plumbing system.
 If too much builds up, it will flake off and cause a high volume of corrosion which could lead to cracks in the pipes.
 Cracks in the pipes could cause leaks in your home, resulting in potentially expensive repairs.